Semi-ampleness of NQC generalized log canonical pairs: Introduction

 We expect the theorems above to have important applications in future studies of g-pairs.
 We state a few of them here.
 The first one is the extractability of non-canonical places of glc g-pairs:

-\begin{thm} Let $(X,B,\Mm)$ be a glc g-pair, and $E$ a prime divisor that is exceptional over $X$ such that $a(E,X,B,\Mm)\in [0,1)$.
+\begin{thm} Let $(X,B,\Mm)$ be an NQC glc g-pair, and $E$ a prime divisor that is exceptional over $X$ such that $a(E,X,B,\Mm)\in [0,1)$.
 Then there exists a birational morphism $f: Z\to X$ which extracts $E$ such that $-E$ is ample over $X$. \end{thm}